jzoric/ec2-uptime-maestro-tofu/README.md

 - Downloads and packages a custom binary for the Lambda function
 - Configures EventBridge rules for triggering the lambda function

+## Prerequisites

+EC2 instances need to have the tag: `ec2maestro:yes`

 ## Usage

 ```hcl